symbiotejs/symbiote.js/README.md

 ## 🧠 DX
 We believe, that good Developer Experience is not just a vulgar minimum of symbols you typing.
 We believe, that good DX is ability to easily understand, what exactly you see in the code and what exactly you doing.
+Mental models behind your work are very important for the best result achievement.
 So, we don't like an excess abstraction layers and the black-box magic compilers.

 We build our DX philosophy on these principles:
 * We keep our entities close to platform native ones